 Vulnerability is not just important in the workplace.
 It’s a basic human trait that enables us to connect through our humanity.
 According to Brené Brown, a researcher who spent ten years studying vulnerability, openness and willingness to be vulnerable are at the heart of courage, compassion, and connection.

 This is important when you consider research from a 2012 Gallup poll says “only 30% of American workers were engaged, or involved in, enthusiastic about, and committed to their workplace.”

 That means 70% of employees in America have hung their hat at the door, agreed to do the bare minimum, and collect a paycheck.
 The vast majority of people working for a business are not invested enough to act to their full potential, invest their energy, or put the needs of the customers first.

 The solution here seems to lie in connection.
-An employee who is invested emotionally in their workplace is more willing to go further and work until the job is done well, not until their hours are met.
+An employee investing emotionally in their workplace, is willing to go further and work until the job is done well.
+It will be more than just working until their hours are finished.

 As a manager, you already know your best asset is your team.
 An invested team will always do more.
 As a manager, a little vulnerability can go a long way in building that team.
 While showing vulnerability is uncomfortable and something many of us would probably prefer to avoid, it’s vital for team building.

 On that note, I’ll leave you with a final quote from poet Criss Jami.
 “To share your weakness is to make yourself vulnerable; to make yourself vulnerable is to show your strength.”